 12.2.4.1 Adequate space and conditions, such as energy sources, lighting, heating, and ventilation, should be provided with instrumentation to monitor the environmental conditions when appropriate.

-12.2.4.2 Incompatible functions should be separated effectively.
+12.2.4.2 Accommodations should be separated effectively where activities are incompatible.

-12.2.4.3 The use of and access to all areas affecting the quality of the measuring equipment and materials should be defined and controlled.
+12.2.4.3 The use and access of all areas affecting the quality of the measuring equipment and materials should be defined and controlled.